365businessdev/docs/docs/en-us/365-business-e-invoice/zugferd-whatis.md

 ![365 business E-Invoice Overview](/assets/images/365-business-e-invoice/e-invoice-overview_en-US.png)

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Good to know:</strong> In addition to integration via Microsoft 365 mailboxes, other service integrations through other service providers can also be used.
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Good to know</strong> In addition to integration via Microsoft 365 mailboxes, other service integrations through other service providers can also be used.
 Feel free to contact us.
 </div>